Improved Generalization Bounds for Adversarially Robust Learning

 The adversary is able to corrupt an input by mapping an uncorrupted input $x\in \X$ to a corrupted one $z\in \Z$.
 There is a mapping $\rho$ which for every $x \in \X$ defines a set $\rho(x) \subseteq \Z$, such that $|\rho(x)| \leq k$.
 The adversary can map an uncorrupted input $x$ to any corrupted input $z \in \rho(x)$.
 We assume that the learner has an access to $\rho(\cdot)$ during the training phase.

 There is a fixed hypothesis class $\H$ of hypothesis $h:\Z \mapsto \Y$ over corrupted inputs.
-The learner observes an uncorrupted sample $S_u=\{\langle x_1,c^*(x_1) \rangle, \ldots, \langle x_m, c^*(x_m) \rangle\}$, where $x_i$ is drawn i.i.d. from $D$, and selects a mixture of hypotheses from $\H$, $\Tilde{h}\in \Delta(\H)$.
-In the classification setting, $\Tilde{h}: \Z \rightarrow \Delta{(\Y)}$ is a mixture $\set{h_i|\H \ni h_i:\Z \rightarrow \Y}_{i=1}^T$ such that label $y\in\Y=\set{1,\dots,l}$ gets a mass of $\sum_{i=1}^T\alpha_i(\I_{\{h_i(z)= y\}})$ where $\sum_{i=1}^T\alpha_i$=1.
-For each hypothesis $h\in\H$ in the mixture we use the zero-one loss to measure the quality of the classification, i.e., $\loss(h(z),y)=\I_{\{h(z)\neq y\}}$.
-The loss of $\Tilde{h}\in\Delta{(\H)}$ is defined by $\loss(\Tilde{h}(z),y)= \sum_{i=1}^T \alpha_i \loss(h_i(z),y)$.
+The learner observes an uncorrupted sample $S_u=\{\langle x_1,c(x_1) \rangle, \ldots, \langle x_m, c(x_m) \rangle\}$, where $x_i$ is drawn i.i.d. from $D$, and selects a mixture of hypotheses from $\H$, $\Tilde{h}\in \Delta(\H)$.
+In the classification setting, $\Tilde{h}: \Z \rightarrow \Delta{(\Y)}$ is a mixture $\set{h_i|\H \ni h_i:\Z \rightarrow \Y}_{i=1}^T$ such that label $y\in\Y=\set{1,\dots,l}$ gets a mass of $\sum_{i=1}^T\alpha_i\I\left[h_i(z)= y\right]$ where $\sum_{i=1}^T\alpha_i$=1.
+For each hypothesis $h\in\H$ in the mixture we use the zero-one loss to measure the quality of the classification, i.e., $\ell(h(z),y)=\I\left[h(z)\neq y\right]$.
+The loss of $\Tilde{h}\in\Delta{(\H)}$ is defined by $\ell(\Tilde{h}(z),y)= \sum_{i=1}^T \alpha_i \ell(h_i(z),y)$.
 In the regression setting, $\Tilde{h}: \Z \rightarrow \R$ is a mixture $\set{h_i|\H \ni h_i:\Z \rightarrow \R}_{i=1}^T$ and is defined by $\Tilde{h}(z)=\sum_{i=1}^T \alpha_i h_i(z)$.
-For each hypothesis $h\in\H$ in the mixture we use $L_1$ and $L_2$ loss functions, i.e., $\loss(h(z),y)=|h(z)-y|^p$, for $p=1,2$.
+For each hypothesis $h\in\H$ in the mixture we use $L_1$ and $L_2$ loss functions, i.e., $\ell(h(z),y)=|h(z)-y|^p$, for $p=1,2$.
 We assume the $L_1$ loss is bounded by 1.